studersi/test-4/Tutorial-04-README.md

 _"%{Referer}i"_ is used for the referrer.
 It is output in quotes.
 The referrer means any resource from which the request that just occurred was originally initiated.
 This complicated paraphrasing can best be illustrated by an example.
 If you click a link at a search engine to get to _www.example.com_ and once there are automatically redirected to _shop.example.com_, then the log entry for _shop.example.com_ will include the search engine as the referrer and not the link to _www.example.com_.
 If however a CSS file dependent on _shop.example.com_ is loaded, the referer would normally be attributed to _shop.example.com_.
 However, despite all of this, the referrer is part of the client's request.
 The client is required to follow the protocol and conventions, but can in fact send any kind of information, which is why you cannot rely on headers like these when security is an issue.

 Finally, _"%{User-agent}i"_ means the client user agent, which is also placed in quotes.
-This is also a value controlled by the client and which we should not rely on too very much.
+This is also a value controlled by the client and which we should not rely on too much.
 The user agent is the client browser software, normally including the version, the rendering engine, information about compatibility with other browsers and various installed plugins.
 This results in very long user agent entries which can in some cases include so much information that an individual client can be uniquely identified, because they feature a particular combination of different add-ons of specific versions.

 ###Step 3: Enabling the Logio module

 We have become familiar with the _combined_ format, the most widespread Apache log format.
-To simplify day-to-day work, the information shown is just not enough.
+However, to simplify day-to-day work, the information shown is just not enough.
 Additional useful information has to be included in the log file.

 It is advisable to use the same log format on all servers.
 Now, instead of just propagating one or two additional values, these instructions describe a comprehensive log format that has proven useful in a variety of scenarios.